SolidGuides.com may get a commission when you buy through links on our website. Read More.

 However, this Porter 46 also comes with stowable harness and strap system plus two comfy handles.
 The shoulder straps are fully adjustable to ensure you can find the most comfortable fit for your height.
 If you have half the load, the straightjacket compression can compress the pack to nearly flat.
 This way, you don’t have to walk around with a backpack with collapsed walls.

 The harness and hip belt are all padded thus capable of stabilizing your load over long distances.

 Porter 46 will not squeeze into small spaces.
 Being a 46L pack, you will want to stay in the confines of 45 linear inches if you want it to pass carry-on weight and size.
-It is a thin line between carry-on and checked luggage which again depends on the airline.
+It is a thin line between carry-on and checked luggage, which, again, depends on the airline.

 Osprey Packs Porter 46 will carry more than a week’s worth of clothes and items.
 It is large but not heavyweight.
 It carries comfortably as long as it is the right fit for you.
-It is ready to travel in cities and the countryside the same.
+It is ready for travel in cities and the countryside the same.

 If you are looking for a Tortuga for a 3-day trip, the Setout may be too big while the daypack is too small.
 Enter the Setout Divide.
-This backpack is identical to the 40L Setout, but it can be as compact as 26L or as big as 34L which is still within carry-on limits.
+This backpack is identical to the 40L Setout, but it can be as compact as 26L or as big as 34L, which is still within carry-on limits.